-Narrative Information-DA 400 Division of the Budget Agency: Kansas Attorney General State of Kansas Program: Public Protection-05500 1) Filing on action in distr i is a court to enforce the provisions of the KOMA or i
+Narrative Information-DA 400 Division of the Budget Agency: Kansas Attorney General State of Kansas Program: Public Protection-05500

-- 4) Filing an action in district court to enforce the provisions of the KOMA or the KORA by injunction, mandamus, declaratory judgment or other appropriate order, or to void an action not in substantial compliance with the KOMA.
+- 2) a Finding of Violation in which the Attorney General issues findings of fact and conclusions of law, and requires the public body or agency to cease and desist from further violation, comply with the law, attend training approved by the attorney general, and payment of a civil penalty not to exceed \$500 for each violation; - 3) a Consent Judgment in which the Attorney General may resolve the violation by entering into a consent judgment with the public body or agency that must be approved by the court, and is enforceable as a court order; or - 4) Filing an action in district court to enforce the provisions of the KOMA or the KORA by injunction, mandamus, declaratory judgment or other appropriate order, or to void an action not in substantial compliance with the KOMA.
 The court may require a defendant to complete training; pay a civil penalty not to exceed \$500 for each violation; and/or to pay attorney fees and costs, including the reasonable expenses and investigation costs. - d.
 County and district attorneys also have jurisdiction to investigate these cases.
 The First Assistant Attorney General consults with local prosecutors to ensure there are no dual complaint filings or ongoing investigations to avoid duplication of effort and inconsistent results.
 The OGEU will generally process and resolve all complaints filed with the Unit unless the local prosecutor already has an ongoing investigation.
 The OGEU may also accept cases from local prosecutors for investigation and resolution where there is a conflict. - e.
 Enforcement actions taken by the OGEU are published on the attorney general's website for public viewing.
 Additionally, K.S.A.
 75-753 requires the attorney general to compile a yearly abstract containing the names of public bodies and agencies that are the subject of complaints and investigations, for the preceding fiscal year, as well as the disposition of the complaint.
 This yearly abstract is published on the attorney general's website for public viewing, and includes complaints/dispositions from county/district attorneys.